College Algebra CLEP Prep 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 410

-What is the equation of the axis of symmetry of the parabola y = 2x2 + 4x - 5?
+What is the slope of the equation y = 5x + 18?

 Get further explanation with Examzify DeepDiveBeta